In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Then, I used my track saw to cut along the lines.

-The following day I came up with an idea.
+The following day I repaired my mistake.]

 First, I mixed 4 ounces of epoxy resin and split the resin into 2 containers.